Pursat province: Geography

 The physical geography of Pursat encompasses many bioregions ranging from densely forested mountains to fertile plains to the Tonle Sap basin.
 Forests cover approximately 58% of Pursat.
 The mountains of the Cardamom range rise high in the west and southwest of the province along the border with Thailand and the coast.
 The land slopes toward the northeast, opening into the plains that continue into Battambang and from which much of Cambodia's rice crop is harvested.
 The Pursat River follows this orientation and drains into the Tonle Sap which forms Pursat's eastern boundary.
 Pursat is one of the nine provinces that are part of the Tonle Sap Biosphere Reserve.

+Religion

+The state religion is Theravada Buddhism.
+More than 96.9% of the people in Pursat are Buddhists.
+Chams have been practicing Islam for hundreds of years.
+A small percentage follow Christianity.

 Economy

 Thmada

 Chinese investors have disbursed close to 10 billion baht to develop a new city in Thmada, a border village in Veal Veang District in the province.
 The new town is to be built in five phases, and about 80% of the first phase, 1,000 condominiums, has been built as of 2019, together with a luxury hotel, restaurants, casinos, and other businesses.
 The project is to be completed by 2022 or 2025.